GLOSSARY

 Harmonic pattern: a progression of scales/chords/notes with deep harmonic logic.

-Jazz, Jazz Standards, Bebop: As described in the first chapter — the original forms of Jazz have been widely misinterpreted.
-The term Jazz in this book is accompanied by the word true or real — to indicate a preference for the original interpretations of musicians such as: Duke Ellington, Coleman Hawkins, Thelonious Monk, Dizzy Gillespie, Charlie Parker, Bud Powell, Hank Jones and Barry Harris.
-Another term that suggests adherence to the original Jazz is: Jazz Standards, which refers to the Standards of playing Great American Songbook tunes.
+Jazz: Duke Elington once said that Jazz is a provocative subject.
+As described in the first chapter of this book — the original forms of Jazz have been widely misinterpreted.
+The term Jazz in this book is accompanied by the words true, traditional, or real — to indicate a preference for the original interpretations of musicians such as: Duke Ellington, Coleman Hawkins, Thelonious Monk, Dizzy Gillespie, Charlie Parker, Bud Powell, Hank Jones and Barry Harris.
+Another term that suggests adherence to the original Jazz is Jazz Standards, which refers to the Standards of playing Great American Songbook tunes.
 The term Bebop describes a major trend and improvisational style within real Jazz.

 Key of the tune: the main tonal center.